 The key regressors of interest are self-reported parental health shocks (serious illness or death of father or mother of Young Lives child) during R1-R2 and R2-R3.
-Other explanatory variables are grouped into following categories: 1) Child characteristics which include age, gender, birth order and number of siblings of the Young Lives child.
-2) Household characteristics which include years of schooling of mother and father, initial wealth quartile group and whether household belongs to socially disadvantaged groups like SC, ST and Muslim categories.
+Other explanatory variables are grouped into the following categories: (1) Child characteristics including age, gender, birth order and number of siblings of the Young Lives child; (2) Household characteristics including years of schooling of mother and father, initial wealth quartile group and whether household belongs to socially disadvantaged groups like SC (Scheduled Castes), ST (Scheduled Tribes) and Muslim categories.
 We use initial household characteristics (from R1) because factors like wealth itself might be influenced by health shocks to adults.